Create a life you love with Gregg's "Crafting Your Life and Work course"

 +++++++++++++++++

 Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on personal development and leadership.
-He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose, passion, and contribution) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
-Check out his Best Articles or get his monthly newsletter.
+He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for living with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
+Check out his Crafting Your Life & Work online course or get his monthly newsletter.
 If you found value in this article, please forward it to a friend.
 Every little bit helps!